banjtheman/dc_ndoch_2021/README.md

 DCPoliceDept constantly puts out alerts on when to call 911. i.e. (https://twitter.com/search?q=(911)%20(from%3ADCPoliceDept)&src=typed_query&f=live).
 The goal will be to get this data and classify it to understand what type of incidents they are encouraging 911 calls for

+### PulsePoint data analysis

+[PulsePoint](https://www.pulsepoint.org/) provides real time emergency data across 4000+ different communites.
+We have collected a subset of the data over a 9 day period and would like to do analysis to gain insights on response data.